Younes-ch/asp-net-core-web-api/README.md

 ## Purpose

-I'm currently on the journey to mastering .NET, starting with ASP.NET Web APIs.
-So, This project is made for learning purposes.
+I'm currently on the journey to dedicate my career to the .NET ecosystem, starting with ASP.NET Web APIs.
+So, this project is for learning purposes.

 ## Contents

 The project covers a lot of topics:

-- Logging
+- Logging with NLog
-- Onion Architecture Implementation
+- Onion Architecture Implementation (with Repository pattern)
-- Content Negotiation
+- Content Negotiation (Supports XML/CSV Outputs)
+- Handling GET, POST, PUT, PATCH, DELETE Requests
 - Error handling
 - Validation
 - Paging / Filtering / Searching / Sorting